This post may contain affiliate links. Please read our disclosure policy.

 I mentioned my lumpia craving to a friend, (thanks, Sandra!) who told me to look for one of her friends on Facebook.
 I did that and proceeded to message back and forth with her friend, Irene, who was happy to chat about lumpia recipes for a bit to make sure I had it right.

 The lumpia turned out fabulously and my middle son immediately requested them for his birthday meal the following year.
-We like to serve lumpia with this Simple Asian-inspired Rice and bowls of Egg Drop Soup.
+We like to serve lumpia with this simple Asian-inspired Rice and bowls of Egg Drop Soup.

 In my house, a birthday request is the very highest of food compliments.
 Everyone in the family devoured these and my youngest actually cried when they were gone.
 There wasn’t a single one left or we probably would have eaten more.

-If you love all the flavors of traditional lumpia and egg roll recipes, but just don’t have the time to roll them each time you’re craving them, the skillet recipes are sure to thrill you!
+If you love all the flavors of traditional lumpia and egg roll recipes, but just don’t have the time to roll them each time you’re craving them, the skillet recipes are sure to thrill you.

-Dipping Sauces for Filipino Lumpia
+Dipping Sauce for Lumpia

 We like to use a couple of different sweet and sour hot sauces for dipping.
 My husband enjoys the heat of Lingham’s Sweet & Spicy Hot Sauce and my younger boys and I prefer the sweetness of Mae Ploy Sweet Chili Sauce.